StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

 eddies?
 Is that transport robust in the presence of submesoscale processes and gravity waves? </li>

-<li> How do we accurately parameterize the transport from mesoscale
-eddies for climate model simulations? </li>

 <li> How do mesoscale eddies vertically transport heat, carbon, and
 other tracers, and what model resolution is required to accurately represent this transport?  </li>

+<li> How do we accurately parameterize transport from mesoscale eddies
+for use in climate model simulations?
+Is an energetic framework effective for formulating closures? </li>

 </ul>
 </p>